 Blueberry overnight oats are an easy breakfast recipe full of healthy fats and fiber. .
 Combine everything in one bowl and set them in the fridge overnight for a gluten free, dairy free breakfast full of real ingredients.

 Have you ever made overnight oats?!
 I made them for the first time over the summer and they changed my life.
-These blueberry overnight oats will probably be the easiest recipe you make all week.
-You only need one bowl to mix everything up and then throw them in the refrigerator overnight and they’re ready to eat.
+This will probably be the easiest recipe you make all week.
+You only need one bowl to mix everything up and then throw them in the refrigerator overnight and they're ready to eat.

 Overnight oats with blueberries are perfect for meal prep.
 If you separate them into jars or bowl in advance you're ready for breakfast on the go.